 The courses focus on developing your skills to grow organic fruit, vegetables and herbs.
-You will grow your own crop and you will develop your knowledge of how to prepare a garden, look after the soil, choose and grow a range of crops and also how to protect them from pests and diseases using organic methods.
+You will develop your knowledge of how to prepare a garden, look after the soil, choose and grow a range of crops and also how to protect them from pests and diseases using organic methods.
 You’ll also learn about using polytunnels, greenhouses, compost and a range of tools useful to organic growers at different scales.

 Our courses also have a focus on sustainability.
 This means that not only will you develop growing skills, but you’ll gain knowledge of how to work with nature rather than against it.
 You’ll also find out ways to reduce costs, sell produce and develop a resilient business in these tough economic times.
 The market for good quality local and fresh organic food is growing fast and taking this course will position you well to benefit from your own crops by reducing your weekly food bill or by selling commercially.

 One big advantage of our courses over other short weekend courses is that you will be learning for a whole year; this will give you the chance to experience an entire growing season and have plenty of time to take in lots of information, ask questions and try things out for yourself.

 At the Organic College we firmly believe that the best way to learn is by doing.
 All the courses have a practical element and we encourage you to go out and practice what you’re learning.
 For example, in Soil Science you will do soil tests on soil from your garden, or in Fruit & Vegetable production you will complete a project where you grow a real crop.
 We’ll give guidance and get you to report back how you’re getting on.
 This practical side of the course is important and you should be prepared to get active.
 Most people choose to grow something and do their projects in their garden, but even if you only have a window-sill that will be fine.